jangmi-jo/watercolor/README.md

       return (255 - c) / this.size;
     }
   ```
-  Then each one pixel process, I add the gap gradually to the current color.
+  For each pixel, I add the gap gradually to the current color.
   ```JavaScript
     this.color = this.color.map((c, i) => c + this.colorGap[i]);
   ```